 I need help finding something on TheHomeSchoolMom.com.

-At the top right of each page on the site is a site search engine which allows you to search this site.
+At the top right of each page on the site is a site search engine that allows you to search this site.
 Input the name of the subject for which you are searching and it will return all of the times that subject is listed on the site.
-If you wish to browse the site, please use the Site Map.